SuneharSandhu/PolyAlphabetCipher/README.md

 # PolyAlphabetCipher

-Gui Client send what you write to the server and based of the PolyAlphabet cipher, encrypts the word/sentence and spits back the ecrypted text to the client.
+Gui Client that sends what you write to the server and based on the PolyAlphabet cipher, encrypts the word/sentence and sends back the ecrypted text to the client.